scottsemple/skimo-transitions/README.md

 **Mastering each combination is essential in order to make transitions an almost-irrelevant part of a race.** If you screw them up, they add unnecessary time to your race.
 Your race result will haunt you with what could have been if you had practiced.

 **This is especially true in the sprint format.** A skimo sprint course takes between four and six minutes to complete.
-In such a short race, a botched transition can be the difference between a decent result and the back pf the pack.
+In such a short race, a botched transition can be the difference between a decent result and the back of the pack.

 ## Skimo Transitions